Optimal prediction for radiative transfer: A new perspective on moment closure: Conditional Expectations

-defines a unique probability measure on $S'$. \end{lem} In the same way as for the measure, certain moments or conditional expectations can be inherited from the finite-dimensional case. \begin{lem} Decompose the vector-valued distribution $\vec{u}\in S'$, the vector-valued expectation value $\vec{m}\in S'$ and the matrix $\mat{A}$ into
+\end{lem} In the same way as for the measure, certain moments or conditional expectations can be inherited from the finite-dimensional case. \begin{lem} Decompose the vector-valued distribution $\vec{u}\in S'$, the vector-valued expectation value $\vec{m}\in S'$ and the matrix $\mat{A}$ into

 We denote by $\lambda(\vec{u}_F)$ the conditioned Gaussian measure with respect to $\vec{u}_F$, given $\vec{u}_C$.
 Then for all vector-valued test functions $\vec{f} = ^T$, we have the conditional expectations